13 Best Linux Password Managers in 2021

 Keeper is a top-rated freemium password manager application developed by Keeper Security that offers personal users, families, students, and businesses a trustworthy application for creating strong passwords as well as storing them while ensuring protection from cyber threats and password-related data breaches.

-It provides a beautiful modern user interface with a compatible ‘look & feels’ across all desktop and mobile phone platforms as well as on modern web browsers.
+It provides a beautiful modern user interface with a compatible ‘look & feel’ across all desktop and mobile phone platforms as well as on modern web browsers.

 Keeper Secure Password Manager